utopia-php/dns/README.md

 #### Instantiate the client

 Create a new instance of the Client class and specify the DNS server you wish to query.
-In the example above, we use Google’s DNS server (8.8.8.8).
+In the example above, we use Google's DNS server (8.8.8.8).

 #### Perform a query